Data Centers in Colorado Springs

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs) Public peering is limited within the city.
-Most network peering is conducted privately between carriers or routed through major Internet Exchanges in Denver, which serves as the primary IXP hub for the Rocky Mountain region.
+Most network peering occurs privately between carriers or is routed through major Internet Exchanges in Denver.

 Power Analysis